Quicr/new-qmsg/doc/arch.md

 The Secure process takes care of management of all keys as well as encrypting and decrypting all messages.
 The code is developed securely and is in Rust.
-It also keep track of all the teams and  a device is a member of.
+It also keeps track of all the teams a device is a member of.

-TODO - who keeps track of channels.

 The Network Process only hands encrypted messages and is not developed security.
 It takes care of distribution of the messages over the network